 This included:

-Established a Māori and Pacific Youth Scholarship to create targeted entry pathways for rangatahi not in employment, education or training, strengthening workforce pipeline and advancing equity objectives
+- Established a Māori and Pacific Youth Scholarship to create targeted entry pathways for rangatahi not in employment, education or training, strengthening the workforce pipeline and advancing equity objectives

-These initiatives were positioned as strategic workforce design interventions — supporting retention, brand integrity and long-term capability development.
+These initiatives were positioned as strategic workforce design interventions supporting diversity and inclusion, retention, brand integrity and long-term capability and talent development.